madhu478/MACaddress_api/README.md

         python3 api.py at_7ubl6OxM0uII0hA3LqeScDxTvTlPh 44:38:39:ff:ef:57

 Step2:
-     create requirements.txt to give all the patches required to work the program
+     create requirements.txt  and give all the patches required to work the program and copy it to the docker image

 step3:
     use multi-stage builds to build the containers.